David-Haim/concurrencpp/README.md

 When a generator is created, it starts as a lazy task.
 When its `begin` method is called, the generator is resumed for the first time and an iterator is returned.
 The lazy task is resumed repeatedly by calling `operator++` on the returned iterator.
 The returned iterator will be equal to `end` iterator when the generator finishes execution either by exiting gracefully or throwing an exception.
 As mentioned earlier, this happens behind the scenes by the inner mechanism of the loop and the generator, and should not be called directly.

 Like other objects in concurrencpp, Generators are a move-only type.
 After a generator was moved, it is considered empty and trying to access its inner methods (other than `operator bool`) will throw an exception.
-The emptiness of a generator should not generally occur - it is advised to consume generators upon their creation in a `for` loop and not to try to call its methods individually.
+The emptiness of a generator should not generally occur - it is advised to consume generators upon their creation in a `for` loop and not to try to call their methods individually.

 #### `generator` API
 ```cpp